matt-development-work/RootedJS/README.md

 _This project will not turn into a framework and it will always be a resource for developers to reference many different different possible combinations of strategies to use for programming their own custom frontend server frameworks (and as package modules).
 Continuously-developing boilerplate server framework examples will always be available to deploy and use in their entirety.
 This project will always be open-source and it will always use Node.js as the only backend programming language while always being integrable with all backend technologies._

 **@author [Matt Fagan](https://github.com/matt-development-work/)**
 _"Rootedjs serves as a blog where I publish creative writing.
-There is no implication that any concept here will turn into public source code available within.
+There is no implication that any concept represented here will turn into public source code available within.
 All text documented in this repository is subject to MIT license terms as included."_

 ---